DaarkDev/cbuild/codex_fold/codex/readme.txt

 - git commands such as clone, pull, etc. in order for link cmds to work.
 - Vim in order for vim-file cmd to work.
-- Linux based operating system (This was tested on raspberry pi 4)
+- Linux based operating system (This was tested on raspberry pi 4 & manjaro)